Judge dismisses 'birther' lawsuit against newly elected Arizona Latina, Raquel Terán

 Novoa, who in the past has alleged that immigrants are planning a secret plot "to take back the Southwest" for Mexico, claimed in the lawsuit that Terán was not born in the United States and was therefore ineligible to take office.

+In a subsequent phone call with NBC News, Terán said she thought the lawsuit was part of a larger pattern of discrimination that other Hispanics in the state have experienced.

+"Kids are going through this type of harassment in their schools, [and] playgrounds, and workers have to go through this with their bosses," she said.
+"These are things you might experience as a candidate knocking on doors.
+Sometimes it's subtle, but sometimes it's as direct as this lawsuit challenging your status.
+It is important that we denounce this."

-This is not the first time Terán is served with a lawsuit from Novoa, who unsuccessfully ran for Arizona secretary of state as a Republican write-in candidate, questioning the state representative-elect’s citizenship.
+This was not the first time Novoa, who unsuccessfully ran for Arizona secretary of state as a Republican write-in candidate, sued Terán and challenged the state representative-elect's citizenship.

-Novoa filed a previous lawsuit in 2012 when Terán ran for the same state office seat.
-The judge in the case also dismissed it then.
+Novoa filed a lawsuit in 2012 when Terán ran for the same state office seat.
+The judge in the case also dismissed that lawsuit.

 "I was born in Douglas, Arizona.
 The courts know it.
 I had gone through this before.
 I had to prove it to the same person and she knows it because she was also at the court," Terán said during a press conference in Phoenix last week when the lawsuit was filed.